 Fatigue or Loss of Energy

-Fatigue is a common symptom associated with nontuberculous mycobacteria.
+Fatigue is a common symptom associated with nontuberculous mycobacterial disease.
 Energy loss can be difficult to quantify, as it impacts everyone differently.
 Some people may find they do not have the same energy levels for the everyday activities they used to enjoy, while others may feel the urge to take naps more frequently throughout the day.
 This fatigue can lead to brain fog and lack of productivity, which can negatively impact a person’s overall quality of life.

-Chronic cough is another common symptom associated with NTM infections.
+Chronic cough is another common symptom associated with NTM disease.
 This is due to changes in airway metabolites that are eventually released into the respiratory system.
 Bacteria can colonize around airways, which may lead to an increase in mucus production.
 A persistent cough can cause damage to the lungs and respiratory system and lead to coughing up blood.

 Coughing Up Blood (Hemoptysis)